marklogic/ml-gradle/examples/unit-test-project/README.md

       }
     }

-Next, the marklogic-unit-test framework is depended on and installed as an "mlRestApi" dependency (the "mlRestApi" configuration is a feature of ml-gradle for depending on packages of MarkLogic modules):
+Next, the marklogic-unit-test framework is depended on and installed as an "mlBundle" dependency (the "mlBundle" configuration is a feature of ml-gradle for depending on packages of MarkLogic modules):

     repositories {